Ezzpify/HourBoostr/README.md

 Microsoft Visual Studio 2022 17.0 (or newer), <a href="https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48">.net framework 4.8</a> and Windows SDK 11.0.x.x are required in order to compile HourBoostr.
 If you don't have Visual Studio, you can download it <a href="https://visualstudio.microsoft.com/vs/">here</a> (Windows SDK is installed during Visual Studio Setup)

 ### Downloading
-There are two options of downloading the source code:
+There are three options of downloading the source code:

 #### Without [git](https://git-scm.com)
 Choose this option if you want pure source and you're not going to contribute to the repo.
 Download size ~600 kB.